railsmn/project-schedule-old-obsolete/open_camp/session2.md

     # go to the folder where you've installed the railsmn-dev-box
     cd railsmn-dev-box

-    # run this command to apply changes we made to the vagrant VM
-    vagrant provision

     # ssh into the vagrant virtual machine
     vagrant ssh

-    # make sure to change directories to the VAGRANT folder
-    cd /vagrant

     # clone the open_camp project
     git clone git://github.com/railsmn/open_camp.git

     # checkout the session1 changes
     git checkout session1_post

 As always, please remember to be vocal during these events and feel more than welcome to ask questions.
 There will be many experienced Ruby on Rails developers glad to help!